-Schroeder served as deputy under secretary of defense (resource planning/management) in the Office of the Under Secretary of Defense (Comptroller) from 2001-2004, where he received the Office of the Secretary of Defense Medal for Exceptional Public Service.
-He was a professional staff member for the US Senate Defense Appropriations Subcommittee, with responsibilities for oversight of Department of Defense research and development programs during the critical years of the Reagan defense buildup (1981-86).
-Earlier in his career, he served as a senior research analyst with Logicon RDA and was on the Corporate Engineering and Washington Operations staff of Lockheed Martin.
+Dr. Schroeder served as deputy under secretary of defense (resource planning/management) in the office of the under secretary of defense (comptroller) from 2001-2004, where he received the office of the secretary of defense Medal for Exceptional Public Service.
+He was also a professional staff member for the US Senate Defense Appropriations Subcommittee (1981-86) under its chairman, the late Sen. Ted Stevens (R-AK), with responsibilities for oversight of DoD research and development programs.
+Earlier in his career he served as a senior research analyst with Logicon RDA, and was on the Corporate Engineering and Washington Operations staff of Lockheed Martin.
 He served for more than ten years as a strategic intelligence officer in the US Army Reserve, achieving the rank of Captain.

 Dr. Schroeder has published more than 30 articles on defense and national security topics, and has contributed to numerous trade, industry and think tank studies.
 In 2018 he collaborated on an Institute for Defense Analyses study to Congress on financial and non-financial incentives for DoD program managers.
 Other recent articles include: “Just Calling: The Christian Basis for a Career in Peacemaking,” in Providence (Winter 2017), and “The Future U.S. Defense Budget,” in Orbis (Winter 2017).
 In 1998, he co-edited Use of Underground Facilities to Protect Critical Infrastructures, a publication of the National Academy Press.